Temperature dependence of $p$-wave contacts in a harmonically trapped Fermi gas

 Reflecting the $T_F$ dependence of the $p$-wave contacts, we examine their variation with reduced temperature $T/T_F$.
-Figure~\ref{figure3}(a) shows $C_{v,|m|=1}$ versus interaction strength for various $T/T_F$ at a fixed $T_F$.
-We find that as the system enters deeper into the degenerate regime, the near-resonant contact ($E_{\rm{d}}/E_F < 1.5$) increases, whereas the far-off-resonant contact ($E_{\rm{d}}/E_F > 2$) vanishes, yielding a sharper distribution.
-A distinct feature is observed at high temperatures; the peak decreases and the contact expands into the far-off-resonant regime.
-Consequently, the two regimes exhibit opposite temperature dependences.
+Figure~\ref{figure3} shows $C_{v,m}$ versus dimer energy for various $T/T_F$ at a fixed $T_F$.
+We find that as the system enters deeper into the degenerate regime, the contact in the $E_{\rm{d}}/E_F \lesssim 2 $ regime increases, whereas the contact in the $E_{\rm{d}}/E_F \gtrsim 2$ regime vanishes, yielding a sharper distribution.
+A distinct feature is observed at high temperatures; the peak decreases and the contact spreads toward larger detuning, so the two regimes exhibit opposite temperature dependences.

 This feature can be quantitatively described using the quantum virial expansion of the thermodynamic potential in a harmonic trap~\cite{Liu_virial, Hu_2011, LIU201337}.
-To account for the anisotropy of the trap, we use the mean trapping frequency $\omega=(\omega_x \omega_y \omega_z)^{1/3}$.
+Here, we use the mean trapping frequency $\omega=(\omega_x \omega_y \omega_z)^{1/3}$.
 At high temperatures, the thermodynamic potential of an interacting Fermi gas can be expanded as